TheImagingSource/ic4-gstreamer/doc/documentation.md

-# TcamIC4Src
+# IC4Src

-The tcamic4src is a GStreamer source for effortless usage of IC4 in GStreamer.
+`ic4src` is a GStreamer source for effortless usage of IC4 in GStreamer.

-If you want to use tcamic4src while still using tiscamera:
+If you want to use ic4src while still using tiscamera:
-tcamsrc automatically detects tcamic4src and integrates it.
+tcamsrc automatically detects ic4src and integrates it.
-To explicitely select a tcamic4src device use `<SERIAL>-ic4`.
+To explicitely select a ic4src device use `<SERIAL>-ic4`.

 ## Dependencies